Mass Spectrometry and Separations

 Mass assignments of small molecule samples are typically performed using the Shimadzu LCMS-IT-TOF in ESI or APCI, but without the initial chromatography step; contact Dr David Rochester for details on sample submission.

-Axima Performance MALDI-TOF
+Shimadzu Axima iDplus Performance MALDI-TOF

 Shimadzu Axima iDplus Performance MALDI-TOF mass spectrometer performs laser ionisation of matrix co-crystallised solid samples which are analysed by time-of-flight mass spectrometry with MS/MS capabilities.

 MALDI-TOF mass spec. is used for “soft” ionisation of fragile compounds such as complex biological samples and/or synthetic polymers.
-Extremely versatile MALDI-TOF analysis can be performed in either reflectron or linear detector modes which provide information rich MS spectra for a broad mass range 100–12,000 Da or 12,000–100,000 Da respectively; while MS/MS capabilities further facilitate compound characterisation.
+Extremely versatile MALDI-TOF analysis can be performed in either reflectron or linear detector modes which provide information-rich MS spectra for a broad mass range 100–12,000 Da or 12,000–100,000 Da respectively; while MS/MS capabilities further facilitate compound characterisation.
 Software tools specifically designed for biomolecule or polymer analysis enable an in-depth understanding of samples.

 MALDI-TOF requires bespoke sample preparation procedures to maximise instrument performance.
-The co-crystallisation of samples with matched matrix material is required to optimise MS data and analytical sensitivity; however, generic analytical work-flows yield information rich data for sample concentrations as low as picomolar concentration.
+The co-crystallisation of samples with matched matrix material is required to optimise MS data and analytical sensitivity; however, generic analytical work-flows yield information-rich data for sample concentrations as low as picomolar concentration.

 The MALDI-TOF analytical work-flow can be integrated with robotic sample preparation enabling LC-MALDI-TOF analytical procedures in combination with the Shimadzu GPC and NexeraX2 separation systems.
 Also available is a SunCollect MALDI spray chamber for tissue imaging.

 The Shimadzu LCMS-IT-TOF mass spectrometer is fronted by a Shimadzu NexeraX2 UHPLC system; the instrument is designed for high-resolution accurate mass MSn experiments.
-Currently located in Faraday A71 Mass Spectrometry, the booking timetable is here.

 Coupled to HPLC/UHPLC separation the LCMS-IT-TOF combines a QIT (ion trap) and TOF (time-of-flight) mass spectrometer system.
-The unique combination of ion-trap and time-of-flight technologies allows mass spec fragmentation experiments, MSn, up to MS10 with high-accuracy mass assignment of precursor and product ions.
+The unique combination of ion-trap and time-of-flight technologies allows mass spec fragmentation experiments, MSn, up to MS10 with a high-accuracy mass assignment of precursor and product ions.

 The Shimadzu LCMS-8040 triple quadrupole mass spectrometer fronted by a Shimadzu NexeraX2 UHPLC system; for SRM/MRM quantitative LCMS analysis.
-This instrument is installed in cTAP B06 Instrument Room, and is bookable here.

 The LCMS-8040 enables high sensitivity mass analysis of HPLC/UHPLC separations.
 A combined MS probe enables simultaneous ESI and APCI for highly sensitive and specific quantitative analysis of samples.
 Triple quad mass analysis is common in applications such as omics studies, environmental and biological analysis requiring very low levels of detection and quantitation.